-Social Distancing is vital to stop the coronavirus spread.
+Social distancing is vital to stopping the spread of the coronavirus.
 It is hard to feel the need to quarantine when you feel healthy, but resisting the urge to hang out with friends and go to public places could save lives.

 Yes.
-The Counseling Center will be initiating new practices during this time to provide care to more students at Shenandoah.
+The Counseling Center has initiated new practices during this time to provide care to more students at Shenandoah.
 The center may use other critical response personnel, in addition to the practicing therapists on staff, to assess needs and provide support to students.

-All appointments will be provided through video conferencing to promote best health and safety practices for our staff and students.The Counseling Center can be reached at firstname.lastname@example.org or 540-665-4752.
+All appointments are being conducted through video conferencing to promote the best health and safety practices for both staff and students.The Counseling Center can be reached at email@example.com or 540-665-4752.